DeniseSl22/SPARQLTutorialBioSB2019/Answers/AnswersAssignment2.md

 ### ?References

 **TIPS:** We will first need to uncomment the line related to finding true positives.
 Second, we need to connect a new variable, ?article, to the ?drug variable.
-The relationship connecting these is called 'main topic' (wdt:P2176).
+The relationship connecting these is called 'main subject' (wdt:P921).
 We also want to order our results based on the name of the drug, for which we can use a ORDER BY statement.
 Last, we need to add the new variable to the _results clause_.

 See the full query below: